socallinuxexpo/linuxfests.org/content/about.md

 <img style="float: left;" hspace="20" src="/img/board/orv.jpg" alt="Orv Beach">

 Orv is an enthusiastic, fun and knowledgeable Linux user/fan/evangelist.
 He has been one of the originators & volunteers who helped to found and plan SCALE.
 Orv has been messing around with computers for over 30 years.
 He started with CP/M, worked his way up through DOS, OS/2, Windows, and settled on Linux almost 20 years ago.
 He’s been actively involved with the Open Source community ever since.
 He’s a principal member of the Simi Conejo Linux Users Group, and is currently the Training Chair of the Southern California Linux Expo.
-Outside of the Open Source community, Orv works as a senior System Administrator for St. Jude Medical, based in Sylmar, California
+Outside of the Open Source community, Orv works as a senior System Administrator for St. Jude Medical, based in St. Paul, Minnesota.

 ### Cody Lee